LeBron, Irving power Cavaliers past Nuggets, 125-109

-LeBron James and Kyrie Irving each scored 27 points and combined for three 3-pointers in Cleveland's long-range barrage in the third quarter that sent the Cavaliers to a 125-109 victory over the Denver Nuggets on Saturday night.
+Williams showed some of his versatility by playing point guard during his Cleveland debut and LeBron James and Kyrie Irving scored 27 points apiece as the Cavaliers returned from the road and downed the Denver Nuggets 125-109 on Saturday night.

+Signed to a 10-day contract earlier this week, Williams, the No. 2 overall pick in the 2011 draft, could latch on for much longer with the NBA champions.

+"We hope this is a long-term thing," James said.
+"Even though he's on a 10-day contract, we believe it's going to be long-term.
+We hope this is a place that can help him grow and make the next step.
+He's 25 years old — it doesn't seem like it because I've been hearing his name for so long.
+He hasn't even gotten to his prime yet."

+The Cavs are Williams' sixth organization and he's hoping he can stick around long enough to help Cleveland defend its title.
+He's never played on a team with a winning record.

+"I wanted to be in a winning environment and get that feeling," said Williams, who scored 7 points in 20 minutes.
+"I haven't had that feeling since I've been in the NBA.
+It feels good.
+It feels like I'm back in college and that's what I wanted."

-James added 12 assists in 32 minutes as the defending NBA champions won for the fifth time in six February games after going 7-8 in January.
+James added 12 assists in 32 minutes as the Cavs won for the fifth time in six February games after going 7-8 in January.

 Back from a four-game road trip, the Cavs didn't find their range until after halftime, when they opened the third with an 18-0 run to take control.